-Your pictures are taken on the course, at the finish line and at the MarathonFoto victory stand located just before the finish area exit gate (after the food line along SW 4th Ave.).
-Your photos will be on our website after the event along with our results.
+Your pictures are taken on the course, at the finish line, and at the MarathonFoto victory stand located just before the finish area exit gate (after the food line along SW 4th Ave.).
+Your photos will be on our website after the event along with results.

 If I win an award in my age division or in another category, how will I receive that award?

 With the exception of the overall male and female winner, all awards are mailed to the award winners 6-8 weeks after the event.